MuelasU/4Football/README.md

 - PageController container for Days
 - Create halftime status view for MatchTableViewCell
 - Update view when matches status change
-- Embed API key into env variables
+- Embed API token-key into env variables

 ## Last things done

+- Make de structure for pagination of matches
 - Create a basal navigation to match overview
 - Try out accessibility
 - Fix "Number of rows for each section seems wrong"